Document Accessibility Compliance using AI

 The cool part?
 These tools don't just find problems; they give you detailed reports with prioritized fixes and step-by-step instructions.
 It's like having an accessibility expert on call 24/7!

 What about all those old, inaccessible documents?
 That's where Intelligent Document Processing (IDP) comes in.
-It uses ocr, nlp, and layout analysis to extract, classify, and process data from unstructured documents, like scanned images.
-IDP can identify the document structure, tag content correctly, and convert scanned images into machine-readable text.
+IDP uses technologies like OCR, NLP, and layout analysis to extract, classify, and process data from unstructured documents, like scanned images.
+Crucially for accessibility, IDP can identify the document's structure, tag content correctly, and convert scanned images into machine-readable text, making them understandable for screen readers and other assistive technologies.

 So, what's next, you ask?
 We'll take a look at how all this ai magic is helping companies stay compliant with accessibility regulations, like Section 508 and wcag.